Before Your Eyes: Reception

 Before Your Eyes generally received positive reviews from critics, especially the story, though the controls were often noted as inconsistent.
 It received "generally favorable reviews" according to review aggregator Metacritic.

 The story of the game received praise.
 Andrew King of GameSpot called it "moving", explaining that its thesis has a "beautiful defense".
 He described the vocal performances as "powerful" and that they "help the game reach new emotional depths".
 Marcus Stewart of Game Informer commended the game's writing as "earnest and thoughtful", and was surprised by his investment in the cast over the short course of the game.
 Ben Kuchera of Polygon was initially skeptical to the story's quality, but described the themes of the story as "both crushing and freeing".
 Nathan Hughes of Washington Square News noted its "simple but powerful" nature.
 Caspar von Au of Bayerischer Rundfunk commended the game for its ability to "tell a moving parable on life and death in a little more than 90 minutes".
 Jacco Peek of Gamer.nl praised the game as leaving a "deep impression" despite describing frustration from missing important moments.
 Scott Baird of Screen Rant praised it highly, calling it "phenomenal", as it "manag[es] to switch from joyful to heartbreaking in a moment".

 The gameplay received praise from critics for how it complemented the story, though some were critical of its simplicity.
 Andrew King of GameSpot described the blinking mechanic as "refreshingly natural", noting that you wouldn't want to play the game in any other way.
 Marcus Stewart of Game Informer stated that the blinking "lends to the game's dreamlike quality" and compared it to looking through a View-Master.
 Ben Kuchera of Polygon noted the experience of losing track of his eyes as "bittersweet", and commended the game's use of the player's eyes as a "clever way to add meaning to an action that amounts to a mouse click".
-Lawrence Le of Gaming Trend was left feeling unengaged by the gameplay, finding the blinking mechanic to be lacking.

 The controls of the game received mixed responses, as the functionality of the game's ability to read inputs was noted as inconsistent.
-Lawrence Le of Gaming Trend had difficulties with calibrations for the software, calling it more harmful than helpful, finding that the game was no less immersive without it.
 Scott Baird of Screen Rant was highly critical of the control scheme, calling it the largest issue with the game, remarking the need for constant calibrations, comparing it to the Wiimote in The Legend of Zelda: Skyward Sword.

-Before Your Eyes won the "British Academy Games Award for Game Beyond Entertainment 2021" and was nominated for the "Games for Impact" category for The Game Awards 2021.
-It was also nominated for the "Outstanding Achievement in Story" at the 25th Annual D.I.C.E.
+Before Your Eyes won the "British Academy Games Award for Game Beyond Entertainment 2021" and was nominated for the "Games for Impact" category at The Game Awards 2021.
+It was also nominated for "Outstanding Achievement in Story" at the 25th Annual D.I.C.E.
 Awards.